volodymyrhudyma/blog/content/blog/2020-07-06-deploy-your-react-app-to-netlify-july-2020.md

 ![Netlify dashboard](/img/screenshot-2020-07-07-at-17.52.16.png "Netlify dashboard")

-## Installing netlify-cli
+## Deploying from the terminal

-We will start with `netlify-cli` library, which is a command line interface (CLI) that lets you deploy sites or configure continuous deployment straight from the command line.
+We will start with `netlify-cli` library, which is a command-line interface (CLI) that lets you deploy sites or configure continuous deployment straight from the command line.

 `yarn add netlify-cli -g`

 **Important note**: We will install the library globally in order to be able to access it in the upcoming projects.

-After the successful installation, we can run `netlify` command from any directory.
+After the successful installation, we can run `yarn netlify` from any directory.

 To deploy our app, let's execute from the root folder: